Table of Contents

 • Risk management

-• Open problem-solving
+• Open problem-solving approach

-• Avoidance of blame culture
+• Avoiding a blame culture

 • Collaborative working across agreement parties